AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

 works with the slightly different component definition object from AngularJS 1.5.0.
 Double YAY!*).

 Having defined the class, I can now set these properties in my class constructor.
-Then I am able to register it with angular using the new keyword and that will generate the needed configuration object to get my component working.
+Then I am able to register it with AngularJS using the new keyword and that will generate the needed configuration object to get my component working.

 BUT, that was only step one.
 The real challenge for me was creating my controller.